How to Install and Configure Nginx on CentOS and Rocky Linux

 Default Nginx Server Root

-The default Nginx server root directory is /usr/share/nginx.
-This is specified in the default server block configuration file, located at /etc/nginx/conf.d/default.conf.
+The Nginx server root directory is /usr/share/nginx.
+This is specified in the default server block configuration file (typically /etc/nginx/conf.d/default.conf).

-The default server document root directory which contains web files is usr/share/nginx/html.
+The default server document root directory, which contains web page files, is /usr/share/nginx/html.
+It contains the webpages when testing an Nginx connection.

 Global Configuration

-1. Events are global settings that define how Nginx handles connections in general.
+• Events.
+Global settings that define how Nginx handles all connections.

-2. HTTP defines how the server handles HTTP and HTTPS connections.
+• HTTP.
+Defines how the server handles HTTP and HTTPS connections specifically.

 Managing Nginx - Common Tasks